Skip to content

 • Requires 5 AAA batteries (not included).

-• Might be slightly overwhelming at first for the youngest in the "under 5" category without adult assistance.
+• Can be slightly overwhelming for the youngest without adult help.

 Overview: Cubetto is a beautifully designed, Montessori-inspired wooden robot that introduces programming to children as young as three.
-It’s celebrated for its tactile, hands-on approach to coding, using a tangible interface called the "Control Board" and colourful "Command Blocks" instead of screens or buttons on the robot itself.
-Cubetto encourages storytelling and imaginative play as children guide the friendly wooden robot through various adventure maps.
+It's celebrated for its tactile, hands-on approach, using a tangible "control board" and colourful command blocks instead of screens or buttons on the robot itself.
+Cubetto encourages storytelling and imaginative play as children guide the friendly wooden robot through adventure maps.

 Key Features:

-• Wooden Design: Made from high-quality, durable wood, appealing to both parents and children for its classic toy feel.
+• Wooden design: Made from high-quality, durable wood with a classic toy feel.

-• Command Block System: Children place physical coloured blocks into the Control Board to create sequences of commands (forward, left, right, function).
+• Command-block system: Children place physical coloured blocks into the control board to build sequences (forward, left, right, function).

-• Adventure Maps & Storybooks: Comes with a world map and storybook, inviting children on adventures where they code Cubetto’s journey.
-Expansion packs are available with new maps and stories.
+• Adventure maps and storybook: Comes with a world map and storybook; expansion packs add new maps and stories.

-• Function Block: Introduces the concept of subroutines (functions) early on, a more advanced coding concept explained simply.
+• Function block: Introduces the concept of subroutines (functions) early on, explained simply.

-Educational Value: Cubetto is unparalleled in its ability to introduce sequential programming and algorithmic thinking to very young children.
-By physically manipulating the blocks, kids develop a concrete understanding of abstract coding concepts.
-The adventure maps encourage problem-solving and critical thinking, as children must plan Cubetto’s route.
-The function block brilliantly teaches the concept of reusable code, fostering efficiency in their programming.
-It also develops fine motor skills and spatial awareness.
+Educational Value: Cubetto is unparalleled at introducing sequential programming and algorithmic thinking to very young children.
+By physically manipulating the blocks, kids develop a concrete understanding of abstract concepts.
+The function block brilliantly teaches reusable code, while the adventure maps build planning and spatial awareness.
+It also develops fine motor skills.

 Pros: